 Our unique residential courses provide this.

 What’s our purpose?

-We create hospitable spaces where those in conflict can meet face-to-face; we empower victims to become healers in their communities; we train emerging leaders with practical peace-making strategies to be reconcilers capable of transforming challenging disagreements; we offer a sanctuary for reconcilers to retreat, reflect, rest and restore.
+We create hospitable spaces where those in conflict can meet face-to-face.
+We empower victims to become healers in their communities.
+We equip leaders with practical peacemaking strategies to be reconcilers capable of transforming challenging disagreements.
+We offer a sanctuary for reconcilers to retreat, reflect, rest and restore.

 Our courses are tailored using the following methods:

 The learning experience: imaginative and interactive programmes of discussion, story-telling and active listening.

 The social experience: breaking the ‘formal’ barriers to reconciliation by facilitating face-to-face engagement across dividing lines.
 Participants are encouraged (wherever possible) to share the same space, experiencing the benefits of shared meals and relaxation, honest dialogue and collaborative action.

 Reading sacred texts together: Many participants are deeply formed and motivated by their scriptural tradition.
 Scriptural Reasoning is the primary method for encouraging participants to disagree well, challenge negative stereotypes, build mutual respect, and form lasting bonds of friendship.
 Participants from diverse religious communities are trained to facilitate future Scriptural Reasoning within their own communities as a means of establishing constructive inter-faith dialogue.

 Navigating conflict: disagreeing well.
 Some conflicts seem intractable and highly charged.
 Using a practical tool-kit including active listening, reflective practices, role play and Scriptural Reasoning, participants learn the principles and practice that make better quality disagreement possible.
 They learn to work together without needing to agree or approve of one another’s ideology.